 The Tondü Palace

-The palace in Tondü became a summer residence.
-One of the descendants, Pietro Antonio Tondü, even became the intendant of the Duke of Parma at the end of the seventeenth century
+The palace in Tondü was their summer residence.
+One of the descendants, Pietro Antonio Tondü, later became the intendant of the Duke of Parma at the end of the seventeenth century

 In 1784, the Tondü family donated the palace to the village of Lionza.
 The palace was abandoned and became a meeting hall for the villagers.

 There are plans to renovate the castle.
 (Source: Fondazione casa Tondü di Lionza, www.palazzotondu.ch).